kgryte/node-wandbox/README.md

 }
 ```

 To specify options associated with a particular compiler, set the `options` option.
-For example, consider the following `C++` file
+For example, provided the following `C++` file

 ``` cpp
 // File: program.cpp